 - By how much has the sea ice cover decreased since the 1980s?
 Estimate the decrease both in relative terms (percentage) and in absolute terms (million square kilometers).

 An animation is available here.

 Mountain glaciers are also sensitive to climate change.
-Fig. 4 shows an example from Muir Glacier, which has retreated dramatically since 1941.
+Fig. 2.5 shows an example from Muir Glacier, which has retreated dramatically since 1941.
 This is typical for most glaciers around the world.
-In fact, only a small number of glaciers show advances, whereas the vast majority of glaciers melt and retreat from the valleys up into the high mountains.
+In fact, only a small number of glaciers show advances, whereas the vast majority of glaciers melt and retreat from the valleys up into higher elevations.

 Explore Glacier Change

 Go to the Glacier Browser and select a glacier of your choice.

 - What do you observe?